Full dating profile rebuild in three days.

 Days 2–3: Full day shooting

 Back at 7am both days.
-We shoot across different locations, testing expressions and angles at each one.
+We shoot across different locations and test expressions and angles at each one.
 Between sessions I upload top candidates to Photofeeler so we know what's working and can adjust.
-Sunset is the priority — that light does the most work.
+Sunset is the priority.
+That light does the most work.

 5